OpenBuildings/jam/guide/jam/associations.md

 ### Mass Assignment

-Jerry provides a way to set the whole content of an association with nested arrays.
+Jam provides a way to set the whole content of an association with nested arrays.
 This is particularly useful when you have nested forms on your site and you want to save them all in one single save call.
 Without mass assignment it might get tricky if some of the associated models exist in the database and some must be created.
-Jerry takes care of all of that for you - saving all the items in the correct order so you don't have to worry about this stuff.
+Jam takes care of all of that for you - saving all the items in the correct order so you don't have to worry about this stuff.
 For example lets assume we have those 2 models

 ```php
 <?php